mobingi/alm/docs/markdown/alm-template/doc-alm-templates-reference.md

     _Required:_ No

     __Note:__ This value is in string type and can only be the reference to [`security_group`](https://learn.mobingi.com/alm-templates-reference#security_group) section you defined in same or other layers.
-For example if you have two layers of configuration named "Layer1" and "Layer2", you can reference the _security group_ defined in Layer2 to Layer1 by writing:
+For example if you have two layers of configurations named "Layer1" and "Layer2", you can reference the _security group_ defined in Layer2 to Layer1 by writing:

     ```json
     { "security_groups": "#ref(Layer2.provision.security_group)"}
+    ```

+- `subnets` (string)

+    Specifies a list of subnets assigned to this load balancer defined in `lb_type` parameter above.

+    _Required:_ No

+    __Note:__ Only specify this value if you are deploying an ALB type of load-balancer.

+    __Note:__ This value is in string type and can only be the reference to [`subnet`](https://learn.mobingi.com/alm-templates-reference#subnet) section you defined in same or other layers.
+For example if you have two layers of configurations named "Layer1" and "Layer2", you can reference the _subnets_ to use both of them by:

+    ```json
+    { "subnets": "#ref(Layer2.provision.subnet,Layer1.provision.subnet)"}
     ```